Understanding Data Types: First-Party, Second-Party, and Third-Party Explained

 Privacy

 First-party data can contain sensitive information, such as personally identifiable information.
 It may also contain demographical information.
+This information is protected by law in jurisdictions around the world, which means businesses have to handle it in a thoughtful and secure manner or face significant fines or penalties.

 Second-party data taps into another company’s first-party data.
 The extra layer of information that goes beyond your first-party data.